Werevector/Exercise-4-DAT155/README.md

 werevector-animtest <- branch for testing animations by user.

 Try to keep objects and functions as tidy as possible, give good names, and structure it properly.
-Use prototype to relate functions to certain "objects", dont define one function with a load of functions inside.
+Use prototype to relate functions to certain *"objects"*, dont define one function with a load of functions inside.

+Commits are supposed to be informative, write a small compressed message about what you have done, nothing else.